With Head Judge Patrick Gale

 The competition is open to all young people aged between 5 and 18 years old who live anywhere in the UK and is free to enter.
 Poems will be judged by Patrick Gale and a panel of poetry judges with prizes awarded for 1st, 2nd, 3rd, and Highly Commended places in each category.
-We aim to present our awards at the North Cornwall Book Festival in September 2021, but an alternative digital event will be organised if there are any restrictions on public gatherings at that time.
+This year we will also have an honourable mention for a young poet based in Cornwall.
+We aim to present our awards at the North Cornwall Book Festival on 23rd September 2022, but an alternative digital event will be organised if there are any restrictions on public gatherings at that time.

 The deadline for entries has now passed.
 Any entries submitted post 31st May will not be considered for our competition.